lynnfaraday/aresmush.com/tutorials/install/custom-server.md

 Once you have all the necessary software packages set up, you'll need to install the game.

-> <i class="fa fa-exclamation-triangle"></i> **Note:** The [`install`](https://github.com/AresMUSH/aresmush/blob/master/bin/install) script will install the game automatically in the Supported Environment listed above, but it will not work on most custom environments.
+{% include note.html content="The [`install`](https://github.com/AresMUSH/aresmush/blob/master/bin/install) script will install the game automatically in the Supported Environment listed above, but it will not work on most custom environments." %}

 The basic installation steps include: